ibm-apiconnect/apicops/README.md

 ## `apicops renew_task TASKID`

-(task) Re-triggers the provided task id by setting its state to 'new' so that it gets picked up for processing again.
+(renewtask) Re-triggers the provided task id by setting its state to 'new' so that it gets picked up for processing again.

 ```
 USAGE